Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Introduction

 Here we consider a two-level non-Hermitian system constructed via post-selection on a three-level system, following the approach studied in a superconducting qubit platform \cite{naghiloo2019, BliasRevModPhys.93.025005, KochPhysRevA.76.042319}.
 The post-selection is carried out by discarding all measurement outcomes in which the system goes to the ground state manifold $\lvert g \rangle$, and retaining only those in which the population remains in the first excited state $\lvert e \rangle$ or the second excited state $\lvert f \rangle$ manifold \cite{naghiloo2019}.
 This effectively reduces the three-level system to a non Hermitian two-level system, or a non Hermitian qubit.
 This system exhibits \(\mathcal{PT}\) symmetry, where the dynamics are governed by the difference between the eigenvalues.
-In the presence of quantum jumps between $\lvert e \rangle$ and $\lvert f \rangle$ states, all of the results discussed previously for \(\mathcal{PT}\) symmetric systems apply here as well.
+If spontaneous emission or quantum jumps of population between the levels are included, the degeneracy of eigenvalues at the EP is lifted, and the system exhibits a second order exceptional point \cite{Ming2019, Chen2021}.
+In the unbroken \(\mathcal{PT}\) symmetric phase, the dynamics show decaying oscillations, whereas in the broken \(\mathcal{PT}\) symmetric phase, the system becomes overdamped.
+The inclusion of quantum jumps implies that the presence of an EP can only be observed in the transient dynamics of the system \cite{Ming2019}.
+This is because the eigenstates corresponding to the EP are unphysical in the steady state: the system always decays into the eigenstate associated with the smallest decay rate , which does not correspond to the EP \cite{Ming2019, Chen2021, PhysRevA.101.062112}.
 In this work, we study the homodyne measurement of the non-Hermitian qubit undergoing spontaneous emission.
-Continuous homodyne measurement of a simple two-level system undergoing spontaneous emission has been studied in \cite{lewalle2020,jordan2016,PhysRevA.96.053807, PhysRevX.6.011002, naghiloo2016, PhysRevA.96.022104, ficheux2018}.
-Here, we apply the same measurement approach to the non-Hermitian qubit obtained via post-selection.
-In this approach, photons emitted from the qubit are continuously collected and monitored, and the qubit state is inferred from the stochastic trajectories generated by the measurement record.
-The theoretical foundation for this description lies in quantum measurement theory within the quantum trajectory framework, which is a well-studied field \cite{hmwiseman1996, steck2007quantum, wiseman2009, PhysRevLett.70.548, weber2014, jordan2013, mlmer1993, PhysRevA.89.023827, jacobs2006, PhysRevA.94.042326, murch2013, minev2019, PhysRevA.77.012112, PhysRevLett.52.1657, PhysRevA.34.1642, PhysRevA.96.022104}.
-By performing the measurement, we study the interplay between the non-Hermitian decay introduced by post-selection and the measurement backaction arising from homodyne detection.
-The ensemble-averaged dynamics obtained from measurement trajectories agree with the Liouvillian average.
-We then derive the no-jump stochastic differential equation describing the postselected non-Hermitian qubit and compare its dynamics with the Liouvillian evolution.
-The ensemble-averaged dynamics from this no-jump equation agree with the Liouvillian only at drive strengths far from the exceptional point (EP).
-Near the EP, the deviation is dependent on the axis of the drive.
-This dependence is evident in whether the system is driven about the $x$-axis or the $y$-axis of the qubit’s Bloch vector.
-We further show the optimal path of the measurement process by incorporating the path integral formalism in the quantum trajectory framework \cite{PhysRevA.88.042110, PhysRevA.92.032125, PhysRevA.95.042126, PRXQuantum.3.010327, PhysRevA.98.012141}.